NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ### Laying out the MCU

 The caps for the MCU need to be as close to the IMU as possible, and the traces between the caps and the MCU need to be as short as possible.
-For decoupling caps, the length of the `2V5` trace is most important.
+For decoupling caps, the length of the `3V` trace is most important.
 Eaglint requires all these caps to be with in 11mm of the MCU, measured center-to-center.
 You can relax the grid to 0.5mm if needed -- just add a note explanation, if eaglint complains.

 ### Layer Labels

 To help prevent errors or delays during manufacturing, it's useful to make it completely clear which CAM file corresponds to which layer.
-There's a special footprint in `quadparts_prebuilt.lbr` for this purpose: `LAYER_LABELS`.
+There's a special footprint in `quadparts_prebuilt_2022.lbr` for this purpose: `LAYER_LABELS`.
 It's attached to the `DECORATION` device.
 Use the `add` tool to add a copy to the schematic and it'll appear on the board layout.
 It should be outside the boundary of your board.
 It will cause the name of the layer to appear in the CAM file for that layer.

 ### Mouting holes for the test stand